andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SET client_min_messages TO 'warning'
 ```

+Rails configures the `client_min_messages` option, which determines the
-Rails sets up `client_min_messages` option - level of client logging
+level of client logging (set to `warning` in our case).
+The PostgreSQL
-(`warning` in our case).
-Postgres server writes system and user messages
+server logs both system and user messages based on the specified logging
-into a log according to a logging level.
-For instance resulting parse
+level.
+These messages can include the resulting parse tree, the query
-tree, the query rewriter output, or the execution plan for each executed
+rewriter output, or the execution plan for each executed SQL query.
+The
-query.
-To send or not to send these messages to a client depends on
+decision to persist these messages is contingent upon the
-connection specific client logging level, that is by default `notice`.
+connection-specific client logging level, which, by default, is set to
+`notice`.

+For some experimentation, you can have fun by tinkering with the
-Just for fun you can play with Postgres debug output - set the most
+Postgres debug output.
+Set the logging level to the most detailed option
-detailed logging level(`DEBUG1`) and enable logging, for instance,
+(`DEBUG1`) and enable logging.
+This allows you to observe various
-execution plans and internal representation of SQL queries before and
+details, such as execution plans and the internal representation of SQL
-after optimisation:
+queries both before and after optimization:

 ```sql
 SET debug_print_plan      TO true;